-(2) On December 29, 2017, the closing price of the Common Shares on the TSX was \$19.94.

-(3) The values set out in the table represent payments under the Corporation's STIP.
+- (1) No options were outstanding as of December 31, 2018. - (2) On December 31, 2018, the closing price of the Common Shares on the TSX was \$17.61. - (3) The values set out in the table represent payments under the Corporation's STIP, one-time bonuses made in connection with the Arrangement, as applicable, and, for Mr. Servranckx, 50% of his Make-Whole.
 See "Statement of Executive Compensation - Compensation Discussion and Analysis", above, for additional information.

-Pension Plan Benefits

-Defined Benefit Pension Plan
+Pension Plan Benefits Defined Benefit Pension Plan

-The following table sets forth the details of the DCPP for each NEO, where applicable.
+The following table sets forth the details of the DBPP for each NEO, where applicable.